microsoft/Power-Platform-For-Beginners/5-Power BI/README.md

 ### Store the source in Lakehouse

 The source is given as a CSV file.
 I decide to store this source data in Fabric Lakehouse, and I plan to use Dataflow Gen2 to transform the source table and load it back to Lakehouse.

+* Link to learn Fabric lakehouse: <https://learn.microsoft.com/en-us/fabric/data-engineering/lakehouse-overview?wt.mc_id=DP-MVP-5004989>

 (1) Create a workspace in app.powerbi.com
 (2) Name the new workspace “PBI_For_Beginner”.